hapax/hapax.github.io/_posts/2019-08-13-zeta-regularisation.md

 essentially, finding some way to smoothly ignore the behaviour of very large eigenvalues which are typically non-physical (i.e. they occur where we expect the model, or the experiment, to break down).
-Here, we will consider a very specific class of infinite products,
+Here, we will consider a class of infinite products,

 $$
 \det \mathcal{X}^a_{\xi} = \prod_{k=a}  \xi (k+a),